-Carrying a high credit card balance, even on just one credit card, can be detrimental to your credit and your finances.
-The amount of debt you're using is second biggest factor impacting your credit score.
-Because credit card debt amounts are so important for your credit score, having high credit card balances relative to your credit limit will have a negative impact on your credit score.
+Carrying a high credit card balance, even on just one credit card, can be detrimental to your credit and finances.
+The amount of debt you have is the second-largest factor impacting your credit score.
+Because debt amounts are so important for your credit, having high credit card balances can have a negative impact on your credit score.

-Not only are high balances bad for your credit score, they're also bad for your wallet.
-Higher credit card balances are subject to higher finance charges — money that goes to the credit card issuer for extending you the convenience of repaying your balance over time.
-And if your balance has a high interest rate, those monthly finance charges can make it difficult to repay your balance.
+Not only are high balances bad for your credit score, but they're also bad for your wallet.
+The higher your credit card balances, the more you'll pay in finance charges (also known as interest).
+Those extra charges are paid to the credit card issuer for extending you the convenience of repaying your balance over time.
+And if your balance has a high-interest rate, those monthly finance charges make it more difficult to repay your balance.

-A high credit card balance can stand in the way of you getting approved for other credit cards and loans.
-Credit card issuers and lenders prefer that your credit card balances are low, relative to your credit limit.
-If you're approved, even with a high credit card balance, you may be approved at a higher interest rate that if you had a lower balance.
+High credit card balances can stand in the way of your approval for other credit cards and loans.
+Credit card issuers and lenders prefer that your credit card balances are low.
+And if you are approved, even with a high credit card balance, you may receive a higher interest rate on your new debt.

 Paying off high credit card balances is beneficial for many reasons, but knowing just how to tackle these high balances isn't always easy.
 Here are three strategies you can use.

 Trying to use your credit card and pay it off at the same time is the financial equivalent of wanting to have your cake and eat it, too.
 It's incredibly difficult to repay your debt if you continue to add to it, and this can perpetuate a never-ending cycle of debt.

 From a mathematical standpoint, you'll eventually pay off your credit card balance as long as your total monthly purchases (plus fees and interest) are smaller than your monthly payment.
 But even then, it will take longer to pay off your balance than if you just stopped using your credit cards.

 The longer you're in debt, the more you'll ultimately pay in interest.